 2. The sun shines year-round.
 Panama City can be too hot and sticky for some retirees’ tastes, but look beyond the capital and you find pockets of near-perfect climates in some regions.
 If you prefer cool mountain temperatures to steamy sea-level ones, consider Boquete or less discovered and therefore more affordable, Santa Fe.

 3. The retiree’s path is well worn.
 This country has been attracting foreign retirees in growing numbers for more than a decade.
-It offers many and very user-friendly options for establishing foreign residency if you want to live here full-time and it is home to established and welcoming communities of expats and retirees.
+It offers many and very user-friendly options for establishing foreign residency.
+If you would like to live here full time, you will find many welcoming communities of expats and retirees.

 4. You can get by without speaking Spanish.
 It’s not recommended, but in Panama City you don’t have to learn to speak Spanish if you don’t want to.
 In the country’s interior communication with the local people will require Spanish.